-The Highland Games are a popular highlight of St. Augustine's Celtic Festival, which takes place March 10 to 12, 2017.
+The Highland Games are a popular highlight of St. Augustine's Celtic Festival, which takes place March 12 and 13, 2022.
 Participants can show off their strength and skill, and spectators can enjoy watching them compete in some fairly unusual events.

 Originating in the Scottish Highlands during the 11th century, Highland Games are a favorite of festivals celebrating Celtic heritage.
 Impressive kilt-donning athletes challenge one another in traditional Scottish heavy athletics and strength competitions, including the weight throw, Scottish hammer throw, stone put, and the always entertaining caber toss, which involves tossing a long, tapered pine log or pole end-over-end.